Rigging

-Rigging comprises the system of ropes, cables and chains, which support a sailing ship or sail boat's masts—standing rigging, including shrouds and stays—and which adjust the position of the vessel's sails and spars to which they are attached—the running rigging, including halyards, braces, sheets and vangs.
+Rigging comprises the system of ropes, cables and chains, which support and control a sailing ship or sail boat's masts and sails.
+Standing rigging is the fixed rigging that supports masts including shrouds and stays.
+Running rigging is rigging which adjusts the position of the vessel's sails and spars including halyards, braces, sheets and vangs.

 Etymology

 According to the Encyclopædia Britannica Eleventh Edition "rigging" derives from Anglo-Saxon wrigan or wringing, "to clothe".
 The same source points out that "rigging" a sailing vessel refers to putting all the components in place to allow it to function, including the masts, spars, sails and the rigging.

+History

+Theophrastus in his History of Plants (c.
+300 BCE) states that the rigging on King Antigonus' fleet was made from papyrus reed.

 Types of rigging

 Rigging is divided into two classes, standing, which supports the mast (and bowsprit), and running, which controls the orientation of the sails and their degree of reefing.
 Configurations differ for each type of rigging, between fore-and-aft rigged vessels and square-rigged vessels.

 Standing

 Standing rigging is cordage which is fixed in position.
 Standing rigging is almost always between a mast and the deck, using tension to hold the mast firmly in place.
 Due to its role, standing rigging is now most commonly made of steel cable.
 It was historically made of the same materials as running rigging, only coated in tar for added strength and protection from the elements.